Debt to Income Ratio

-Your debt to income ratio is a formula lenders use to calculate how much money can be used for your monthly home loan payment after you have met your other monthly debt payments.
+The debt to income ratio is a formula lenders use to determine how much of your income can be used for your monthly home loan payment after you have met your various other monthly debt payments.

-In general, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
-FHA loans are a little less restrictive, requiring a 29/41 ratio.
+Typically, underwriting for conventional mortgage loans requires a qualifying ratio of 28/36.
+FHA loans are less restrictive, requiring a 29/41 ratio.

-For these ratios, the first number is how much (by percent) of your gross monthly income that can be spent on housing.
-This ratio is figured on your total payment, including homeowners' insurance, HOA dues, Private Mortgage Insurance - everything that makes up the payment.
+The first number is the percentage of your gross monthly income that can be spent on housing.
+This ratio is figured on your total payment, including hazard insurance, HOA dues, Private Mortgage Insurance - everything.

-The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt.
-Recurring debt includes auto/boat loans, child support and monthly credit card payments.
+The second number is what percent of your gross income every month that should be spent on housing expenses and recurring debt together.
+For purposes of this ratio, debt includes payments on credit cards, car loans, child support, etcetera.

 Some example data: